 How much does a cup of flour weigh?

-- Each type of flour has a different weight, so it is important to weigh each type of flour.
+- Flour varies in weight by type, so it is important to weigh each type of flour.

 - There are many types of Whole Wheat Flour, all with different weights.